Caleb-Brunson-SC/CSCE240H-Spring2023-Caleb/project/prog2-processor/doc/report.md

-## Programming Assingment #1
+## Programming Assingment #2
 ### Written by Caleb Brunson

 #### Purpose
 The goal of this project assignment is to extract data from static webpages related to the HIV disease.
 The program should perform the following tasks:
 1. Take disease as input
-2. Read content about the disease
-    * I chose to use a local text version of the webpage content
-3. Report statistics on each webpage.
-I chose to report number of:
-    * Lines
-    * Words
-    * Chars
-4. Write content formatted with indentation to an output file
+2. Take an information type as input
+3. Return content based on that information
+4. Also, testing options and output should be stored in a "test_output.txt" file

 #### Project Organization
 There are four directories contained in the prog1-extractor directory.
 These are the following: